Don-Stevenson/weather-app/README.md

 This is a simple react project that uses an weather api to return results to the user.
 Depending on the temperature, the background updates to show either cold or warm conditions.

-Based on a tutorial following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/).
+Based on following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).